moves-rwth/dynasty/README.md

 relative 0.0
 ```
 The above optimality criterion says that the probability described by the first line should be maximized among all feasible options.
-By increasing the relative tolerance, we relax this hard constraint and only require that the
+By increasing the relative tolerance given on the last line, the hard optimality constraint can be relaxed to requiring that the obtained instantiation is at least (1-tolerance)* "global maximum."

-obtained instantiation is at least (1-tolerance)* "global maximum."
+**TV: The last sentence above seems somehow unfinished -- basically, after substituting some values, one gets: the instantiation is at least 0.5.
+What does it mean to be 0.5???
+A few words should be added**

 When given such a criterion, the tool automatically switches to solving optimal feasibility.